APA-Technology-Division/urban-and-regional-planning-resources/README.md

 - [Adobe Creative Suite](https://www.adobe.com/creativecloud.html) - Adobe's collection of 20+ desktop and mobile apps and services for photography, design, video, web, UX, and more.
 Popular products include Photoshop, Adobe Illustrator, and others.

-- [GIMP](https://www.gimp.org/) - GIMP is an open cross-platform image editor available for GNU/Linux, OS X, Windows and more operating systems.
+- [GIMP](https://www.gimp.org/) - GIMP is an open cross-platform image editor available for GNU/Linux, macOS, Windows and more operating systems.

 - [Inkscape](https://inkscape.org/) - Inkscape is vector-based, open graphic manipulation tool often used as a counterpart to GIMP.